Pillarofcats/Pillarofcats/README.md

 ## :handshake: Hello, I'm Jacob White
 - Striving to advance my skills as developer in the front-end and back-end
-- Currently learning htmx, and working on an AWS certification
+- Currently working on an AWS certification
-- Looking for career opportunities to develop my skills further and gather industry experience
+- Looking for career opportunities
 - Avid bread baker and puzzle solver

 ## :toolbox: Languages and Tools